mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!--  NOTE - DROp?
 This section will explore the particular role of GDPs within the process of x
  using an example about one of the core GDP of the platform game, that of jumping. -->

-#### Use of evolving language and practices in informal feedback to direct modification of games
+#### Use of evolving GDP terminology to faciliate community participation (more like direct help?)

-**_Terminology_**
+Language which has been introduced facilitator interventions is then modified and used organically through community interaction.

 The following example shows a patchy but evolving use of some of the terminology that has been introduced partly by facilitator interventions and partly emerging organically through community interaction.

 The parent Mi and her daughter Ne, the mother wants to export an image from the graphical editing tool and to import this into the game.

-MOVE EXAMPLE TO COMMUNITY DEVELOPMENT OF LANGUAGE ABOVE

     Mi: Right so I don't want this rocket here.
 I want the rocket to be the yellow thingie.
     Ne – Gold coins.